 Section 48 Notice of Landlord’s Address

-Under section 48 of the Landlord and Tenant Act 1987 a Landlord must provide his Tenant with an address in England and Wales where notices may be served on the Landlord.
+Under section 48 of the Landlord and Tenant Act 1987 a Landlord must provide his Tenant with an address in England where notices may be served on the Landlord.
 This can be the Landlord’s own address or the address of a managing agent or other third party.
 Unless and until this requirement has been complied with, any rent or service charge will not be legally due from the Tenant.

 Generally, a Notice under section 48 will be contained in the tenancy agreement.
 However, it may be necessary to serve such a Notice during the tenancy if, for example, the tenancy agreement does not contain a section 48 Notice, there has been a change of Landlord or the Landlord’s address has changed.